arbailey2297/arbailey2297.github.io/_publications/unforgotten-fantasies.md

 ---
-title: "Unforgotten Fantasies: Romantic Play within the Game Art of Angela Washko and Nina Freeman"
+title: "💖 Unforgotten Fantasies: Romantic Play within the Game Art of Angela Washko and Nina Freeman"
 collection: publications
 permalink: /publication/unforgotten-fantasies
 excerpt: 'This is a short essay written for the middle-state academic blog <i>First Person Scholar</i> on the autobiographical creative practices of art game developer Nina Freeman and game artist/scholar Angela Washko.'